Julian Assange ends stalemate with US, exchanging guilty plea for his freedom - KESQ

 By Lauren Said-Moorhouse and Thomas Manglona, CNN

-Saipan, Northern Mariana Islands (CNN) — WikiLeaks founder Julian Assange will walk free for the first time in 12 years after a US judge signs off on his unexpected plea deal on Wednesday morning.
+(CNN) — WikiLeaks founder Julian Assange has landed back home in Australia, a free man for the first time in 12 years, after a US judge signed off on his unexpected plea deal on Wednesday morning.

+Cheers erupted from supporters gathered at Canberra Airport in the Australian capital as Assange disembarked the aircraft.
+He waved to the crowds as he walked across the tarmac.

+As he approached the terminal, his wife Stella emerged with a broad smile on her face.
+Assange pulled her into hug, lifting her off the floor before the pair kissed.

 In a stunning turn of events, the 52-year-old Australian was released from a high-security prison in London on Monday afternoon and had already boarded a private jet to leave the United Kingdom before the world even knew of his agreement with the US government.

-Note: This story has been updated with additional developments.
-CNN’s Evan Perez, Devan Cole, Katelyn Polantz, Holmes Lybrand, Claudia Rebaza, Isaac Yee, Sandi Sidhu and DJ Judd contributed reporting.